IssacWard/IssacWard/README.md

 Hello!
 My name is Issac.

 I have a background in astrophysics, digital art, and informal STEM education.
 My interests range from anything science and tech related, to games, story writing, and art.
+I love learning new things and getting hands-on.

 ---